-The need for understanding the importance of the archaeology of buildings and sites is set out in government policy on planning and the historic environment (National Planning Framework) and explained in the Planning Practice Guide, prepared by English Heritage.
+The need for understanding the importance of the archaeology of buildings and sites is set out in government policy on planning and the historic environment (National Planning Framework) and explained in the Planning Practice Guide.

 The National Planning Framework sets out the requirement for assessment of the impact of proposals on the significance of heritage assets such as listed buildings, before applications are determined.
 Such assessments are usually rapid and relatively inexpensive.
 Assessments are most useful at the earliest stages of formulating your proposal.
 They can help to avoid time-consuming and possibly costly alterations at later stages and should indicate the limits of alteration which would be appropriate.
 The local county or district archaeologist should be able to advise on the scope of such an assessment and on appropriately qualified people to carry it out.

 Where a proposal has been granted consent by the local authority, but entails loss of historic fabric or there is a likelihood that hidden features will be revealed, applicants may be asked to make provision for recording.